-Guide to Identifying Mama Dolls 1918+ USA
+Guide to Identifying Mama or Baby Dolls 1918+ USA

 On June 11, 1918 Georgene Averill – Madame Hendren, patented and created an improved baby doll.
 Averill’s Lyf–Lyk (Life-Like) doll has a composition flange head, molded painted hair, painted eyes, closed mouth, cloth upper arms with partial composition lower arms and hands, a wide cloth stuffed torso body and straight, swinging cloth legs with stitched heeled feet (exclusive to Averill’s doll) to simulate walking, when led by the hand.